Baseball and American Culture

-EDWARD W. LEHMAN is a Professor of Sociology.
+Edward W. Lehman is a Professor of Sociology.
 His research interests include political sociology, cultural sociology, and sociological theory.
 He is the author of Coordinating Health Care: Explorations in Interorganizational Relations, Political Society: A Macrosociology of Politics, and The Viable Polity.
 He is coeditor of A Sociological Reader in Complex Organizations.
 He has edited and published Autonomy and Order: A Communitarian Anthology, a collection of original essays by 15 authors that explores how the fraying of shared moral understandings and the erosion of communal bonds affect our capacity to balance individual rights and collective responsibilities.
-He is currently book review editor of The Responsive Community.

 The Representation of "the Other" in the Israeli-Palestinian Cinema